 I also get a swollen eye on one side that will not stop watering and head pain behind one ear.
 So much fun, not.

 In the past I would wait to take my triptan medication until my pain levels reached about a four out of ten.

 Other times I would wait until I was a crying mess in bed.
 That was many years ago.
-A few years ago I read this eBook by Cynthia Perkins that talked about the timing of the attack and how best to stop it.
+Many years ago I read this eBook by Cynthia Perkins that talked about the timing of the attack and how best to stop it.
 I highly recommend reading this eBook - it changed how I managed my attacks... and helped me abort the pain phase more effectively.
 I did get more control and got my life back!

 On a more positive note, there are lots of ways to prevent migraines, depending of what you are diagnosed with and how severe they are.
 I would treat mild migraines differently to severe ones where possible.

 It's important to act fast and take your medications if you have ones you can take.
 Timing is everything.